Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 “He’s a model.
 And he’s not dumb!”

-“Never said he was---*¡Desde luego!* Hannah, your boyfriend’s here. *¡Llegas tarde,* Bozo!”
+“Never said he was - *¡Desde luego!* Hannah, your boyfriend’s here. *¡Llegas tarde,* Bozo!”

 The SOR’s giant mutt was trotting toward them with his huge rudder of a tail held high and a single enormous indestructible rubber “tennis” ball in his mouth.
 He seemed to have a magical sense of when and where he could meet up with Hannah, and as always he was a *perfect* gentleman.